-Crag Crest Trail is a 9.6 mile heavily trafficked loop trail located near Cedaredge, CO that features beautiful wild flowers and is rated as moderate.
+Crag Crest Trail is a 9.6 mile heavily trafficked loop trail located near Cedaredge, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Cedaredge: Travel eighteen miles north on Highway 65 to Crag Crest National Recreation Trail parking area.

 this is one of my top five hikes in the state

 it was beautiful. good hike. got a blister. not for the faint hearted or new hiker.